NLnetLabs/krill-manual/source/install-and-run.rst

 Building
 """"""""

-The easiest way to get Krill is to leave it to cargo by saying:
+The easiest way to get Krill v0.9.0 RC1 is to leave it to cargo by saying:

 .. code-block:: bash

-   cargo install krill
+   cargo install krill --git https://github.com/NLnetLabs/krill \
+                       --tag v0.9.0-rc1 \
+                       --locked

 If you want to update an installed version, you run the same command but add the ``-f`` flag, a.k.a. force, to approve overwriting the installed